A tensor network approach for chaotic time series prediction: Introduction

 Chaos is a ubiquitous phenomenon in nature, and it is present in such diverse fields as weather and climate \cite{slingo2011uncertainty}, population dynamics \cite{may2007theoretical}, and nonlinear optics \cite{argyris2005chaos}.
 High sensitivity to initial conditions leads to exponentially growing errors and makes the efficient prediction of chaotic time series a challenging problem.
 A wide spectrum of data-driven machine learning models can be employed for this task, ranging from recurrent kernel methods \cite{gonon2022reservoir,grigoryeva2024infinite} to long short-term memory networks \cite{vlachas2018data} and transformers \cite{gilpin2023model}.
 A popular approach in this direction is reservoir computing (RC) \cite{pathak2018model,griffith2019forecasting,vlachas2020backpropagation,grigoryeva2021chaos,grigoryeva2023learning}.
 Inspired by the field of neuromorphic computing, it exploits the intrinsic memory and nonlinearity of dynamical systems to process temporal information.
 The most important feature of this technique is that it does not require a fine-tuning of the dynamical system's parameters (usually randomly generated), relying only on the training of an (in most cases linear) output layer.
 This quick training, together with their universal approximation \cite{grigoryeva2018universal,grigoryeva2018echo,gonon2019reservoir,gonon2021fading} and embedding \cite{grigoryeva2021chaos,grigoryeva2023learning} properties, makes RC models very attractive for the forecasting of chaotic systems.

 Nevertheless, the selection and optimization of reservoirs is an open problem.
 A very popular approach is the echo state networks (ESNs) \cite{jaeger2002tutorial,lukovsevivcius2009reservoir,sun2022systematic,platt2022systematic}, which have demonstrated high performance in empirical studies and are also known for their universal approximation properties \cite{grigoryeva2018echo,gonon2019reservoir,gonon2021fading,gonon2023approximation}.
 However, ESNs require the exploration of several hyperparameters for each task, which increases the complexity for real-world applications.
 An alternative strategy is the realization of dedicated hardware, which could enable speed gains and power savings with plenty of possible physical substrates \cite{tanaka2019recent,nakajima2020physical,nakajima2021reservoir}.
-However, although physical RC has the potential for large-scale applications, several challenges prevent its industrial adoption, requiring more research in both theoretical and experimental aspects \cite{yan2024emerging}.
+However, although physical RC has the potential for industrial applications, several challenges prevent its large-scale adoption, and more research in both theoretical and experimental aspects\cite{yan2024emerging}.
+For instance, postprocessing limits the overall computational speed of physical RC systems, so hardware-based readouts are preferable to software-based ones \cite{antonik2016online,porte2021complete}.